Goals and Focus

 When it comes to work, pitta types have a great work ethic.
 They are type A personality and work hard and long hours, especially if they run their own business.
 Promotion will be key for them in employed work and they will challenge themselves to do better.
-If a pitta type is not happy at work, or gets passed up for promotion, they will move to another role or job.
-The ego will play a large role and when pitta ego gets in the way, there will be signs of unhappiness and frustration.
+If a pitta type is not happy at work, or gets passed up for promotion, the ego will play a large role and when pitta ego gets in the way, there will be signs of unhappiness and frustration.
 Imbalanced pitta minds will tend to blame others for things going wrong and their stubborn side may not admit that they had a part to play.
 They can seldom be the first to apologise.
 They may think they can do a better job than their boss, which can cause friction in the workplace.

-As the elements of pitta are fire and heat, these types are likely to be suited to jobs that require ‘fire in the belly’ or ‘heated debate and discussions’ such as law, science, self-employment or in a leadership role.
-They take an interest in politics but get easily riled up about certain debates and what is happening in the world.
-They become aggravated by programmes such as Question Time when people cannot see their point of view.
+As the nature elements of pitta are fire and heat, these types are likely to be suited to jobs that require ‘fire in the belly’ or ‘heated debate and discussions’ such as law, science, self-employment.
+They make good leaders and take an interest in politics but get easily riled up about certain debates and what is happening in the world.
 The pitta out of balance is opinionated and will try to convince people that they know best and can easily pee people off with their attitudes and lack of flexibility.
 However, when in balance, Pitta still holds strong but will also observe and listen more and try to understand other perspectives.

 Pitta will need goals and a plan to feel worthwhile and can work well in high-pressured environments.
 They will experiment and explore with a hunger to learn more.
 They can focus on one thing (unlike Vata who wants to learn everything quickly and will flick to the next thing before finishing what they started).